Code-Institute-Submissions/davidcalikes-mypse.ie/docs/README.md

 * As a Parent, I would like to customise my child’s passport to reflect their personality and tastes in order to provide a more accurate profile of my child.

-* As a Parent, I would like the option to print a ‘printer friendly’ version of my child’s passport in order to provide people outwith the education system with information that will help during a non-educational transition.
+* As a Parent, I would like the option to print a ‘printer-friendly’ version of my child’s passport in order to provide people outwith the education system with information that will help during a non-educational transition.
 (Respite facilities, youth clubs, sports teams etc.)

 <br>